Beaumont Work Accident Lawyers

 Punitive damages are very rare, especially in workplace injury cases (although drunk driving-related injuries are a possible exception), and are intended more to punish defendants for especially abhorrent misconduct and discourage other people from behaving similarly.
 Under Texas Civil Practice and Remedies Code § 41.008, punitive damages cannot be more than $200,000 or two times the amount of economic damages plus an amount equal to any noneconomic damages found by the jury, up to $750,000.

 What is the maximum medical improvement?

-Maximum medical improvement (MMI) is the state in which the condition of an injured employee cannot be improved any further treatment.
+Maximum medical improvement (MMI) is the state in which the condition of an injured employee cannot be improved without any further treatment.
 It is essentially a plateau indicating either full recovery or stabilization such that no change is expected in the worker’s condition.
 If a worker is able to return to light duty after reaching MMI, the employer must provide light-duty work or the insurance carrier could be forced to pay temporary income benefits.

 Work Accident Statistics

-The Texas Department of Insurance (TDI) reported that there were approximately 183,400 nonfatal injuries and illnesses reported in private industry for 2017, and 48,490 resulted in days away from work.
+The Texas Department of Insurance (TDI) reported that there were approximately 183,400 nonfatal injuries and illnesses reported in the private industry for 2017, and 48,490 resulted in days away from work.
 Males accounted for 30,750 or 63.4 percent of these injuries while females accounted for 17,620 or 36.3 percent.